 Experienced by Roshni from The Wanderlust Within

 The Portuguese island of Madeira is filled with volcanic landscapes that are perfect for outdoor activities.
 Including one of the most adventurous things to do in Madeira, canyoning.
-This exciting sport takes place in a canyon called Ribeiro Frio, that consists of eight rappels.
+This exciting sport takes place in a canyon called Ribeiro Frio, which consists of eight rappels.
 The canyon is found in the UNESCO Laurissilva Forest, one of the seven wonders of Portugal.

 Over the years I have shied away from the activity as whilst I enjoy climbing and abseiling, I have a fear of jumping into the water.
 However, I had heard good things about the beginner level course so decided to give it a go and explained the situation to the guides at Madeira Adventure Kingdom who assured me they would find alternative hiking routes if I decided not to do any of the jumps.
 This was enough to convince me so I joined the two-hour beginner trail.